formabble/releases/docs/docs/shards/shards/General/Replace.md

 </div>

-Replaces all occurrences of the pattern(specified in the Patterns parameter) found in the input sequence or string, with replacements (specified in the Replacements parameter).
+This shard replaces all occurrences of the pattern(specified in the Patterns parameter) found in the input sequence or string, with replacements (specified in the Replacements parameter).

 ## Details